 Measuring fleet productivity and managing downtime with telematics

+Telematics technology gives fleet managers accurate and detailed visibility over their vehicles, helping businesses allocate assets where they’re needed the most.
 In this blog, we discuss several cost-control strategies using Geotab GO device data which can help boost productivity and vehicle uptime.

 What is fleet productivity?